LutzGrosshennig/earlywork-3d-driving-simulator/README.md

 # earlywork-3d-driving-simulator

-This is was I consider my first C++ project written for an 386SX PC between December 1994 and January 1995!
+This is what I consider my first real C++ project written for an 386SX-16MHz PC (that where the PCs we had in the lab) between December 1994 and January 1995!
-It was developed as an one month exercise while I studied CS back in those days.
-Prof. Dr. Ulrich Breymann teached me how to programm in C++.
+It was developed as a one month exercise while I studied CS back in thoose days.
+Prof. Dr. Ulrich Breymann http://www.ubreymann.de/ teached me how to programm in C++.

-I may add that it got the best possible score for this excerise.
+I may add that I got the best possible score for this excerise.

-You can watch it a preview on Youtube right here:
+You can watch a preview on Youtube right here:

 [![Preview](https://img.youtube.com/vi/RFp7cg50_oo/0.jpg)](https://www.youtube.com/watch?v=RFp7cg50_oo)